prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Zoom Bot - Auto Attend/README.md

 ## Zoom Auto attend Bot :

 This Bot Requires the Timings csv file which contains meetingId,Time and password for zoom account.
-Then this bot logs into the account and attends the meeting
+Then this bot logs into the account and attends the meeting.

 ## Setup instructions